-- specified children's event giving rise to the claim is caused directly or indirectly by an intentional self-inflicted injury or attempted suicide (whether sane or insane); - specified children's event giving rise to the claim is directly or indirectly caused by a congenital condition; or - specified children's event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the Living Benefit. - 15.5 The following conditions apply for the Child Support Benefit: - The sum insured on the Insured Person's Living Benefit must be greater than or equal to \$100,000 at the time of payment of the Child Support Benefit. - Upon payment of the Child Support Benefit the cover for that dependant child will cease and no further benefit will be payable under the Child Support Benefit in respect of that dependant child. - 15.6 The Child Support Benefit will end on the earliest of the: - · date the Child Support Benefit is paid in respect of that dependant child; - review date on or following the dependant child's 16th birthday; and - · date the Living Benefit for the Insured Person ends for any reason.
+- specified children's event giving rise to the claim is directly or indirectly caused by a congenital condition; or - specified children's event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the Living Benefit. - 15.5 The following conditions apply for the Child Support Benefit: - The sum insured on the Insured Person's Living Benefit must be greater than or equal to \$100,000 at the time of payment of the Child Support Benefit. - Upon payment of the Child Support Benefit the cover for that dependant child will cease and no further benefit will be payable under the Child Support Benefit in respect of that dependant child. - 15.6 The Child Support Benefit will end on the earliest of the: - date the Child Support Benefit is paid in respect of that dependant child; - review date on or following the dependant child's 18th birthday; and - · date the Living Benefit for the Insured Person ends for any reason.